Pamela Rooks: Career

 She started her career as a journalist and producer of current affairs programmes on television and it was during this period, for an interview, that she met director Conrad Rooks who had received much acclaim for his film, Siddhartha (1972).
-Subsequently they went on to marry.Pamela Rooks chaosmag.
+Subsequently they went on to marry.

 Later this paved the way for her career as a documentary filmmaker and she made critically acclaimed documentaries, such as Chipko: A response to the forest crisis, Girl Child: fighting for survival, Punjab: a human tragedy and Indian cinema: the winds of change, before making her first feature film, Miss Beatty's Children (1992), based on a novel of the same name by her.
 The film won her the Indira Gandhi Award for Best Debut Film of a Director at the National Film Award.
 Then in 1998 came her much anticipated film based on writer Khushwant Singh's historical novel, Train to Pakistan (1956), set in the Partition of India in 1947, while previous attempts by other people to turn the novel into film had failed.
 The film ran into trouble with the Indian Censor Board, but was eventually released after going to a tribunal where only a few audio cuts were made.

 Having seen playwright Mahesh Dattani's play Dance Like a Man, a friend, the late dancer Protima Bedi, who had also worked in his first film, arranged a meeting with Dattani in Bangalore.
 Rooks subsequently bought the rights to the play and went on co-write the screenplay with him.
-Her next venture, Dance Like a Man, was released in 2005. and won a National Film Award for Best Feature Film in English for 2003.
+Her next venture, Dance Like a Man, was released in 2004. and won a National Film Award for Best Feature Film in English for 2003.